CLSherrod/clsherrod.github.io/_posts/2008-08-07-what-would-paul-and-linda-do.md

 date: 2008-08-07
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - love
-permalink: "/what-would-paul-and-linda-do/"
+permalink: /what-would-paul-and-linda-do/
 ---
 Yesterday I was listening to <a href="http://www.paulmccartney.com/" rel="nofollow">Paul McCartney</a>.
 I'm in an home exchange here in Paris France and they have a bunch of Paul's albums.
 So I'm listening to them and enjoying them.
 He writes and sings about love and it fit in very well with our stay here in Paris.